-Urban, suburban and rural categories are not standard terms in Brazil and will be used and defined as per the following: Capital (instead of urban areas): Core xlix city (main urban core) of the state.
+Urban, suburban and rural categories are not standard terms in Brazil and were used and defined as follows: Capital (instead of urban areas): Core city (main urban core) of the state.
 Metropolitan Areas (instead of suburban areas): Metropolitan Areas and Urban Agglomerations are constituted by groups of bordering municipalities and are instituted by a complementary state law, aiming at integrating the organization, planning and execution of public functions of common interest.
 Interior (in place of rural areas): the rest of the municipalities that do not fall under the Metropolitan Region or Capital classification.